Fukagawa Edo Museum

 Like some museums in Tokyo, there isn’t a lot of signage in English.
 Anything written about the displays is minimal.
 That is a pity, but it is Japan.
 So, if you have any questions, you’ll need to ask one of the guides.

-Photography tips for the Fukagawa Edo Museum
+Fukagawa Edo Museum photo tips

 - Furthermore, I suspect the museum mixes light types in the permanent exhibit area.
 That makes it hard to get the correct white balance (that has been my experience).
 Usually, I play with both the temp and tint sliders in Lightroom to get it right.